 “360 on Pearl is really the turning point for us as a company when I became involved with my brothers-in-law, Robert and Vince, and we started transitioning into leadership,” Sam says.

 “(By this time) the boys no longer have to prove themselves to make sure that we could on.
 So, we wanted to set our own standard.
 We wanted to put our own personal mark on it.
 We worked extremely hard on that aspect of our growth plan.”

 Company President, Vince Molinaro, recalls how 360 differed from earlier projects.

 “The really interesting thing about 360 on Pearl is how we built it; with the podium, with the setback, the tower, and a smaller footprint.
-That’s exactly how the city mandates how buildings are built today so we were about 10 years ahead of our time.
+This is similar to todays City of Burlington Tall Building Guidelines so we were about 10 years ahead of our time.
 I like to think that we were the pioneers that led to this change initiative.
 I guess the design was very appealing, people ran with it and here we go, (the city) making it mandatory.”

 For Robert Molinaro, Executive V-P, it was the detail that stands out.

 “Clearly, a high-end building; it’s interesting that all the units are custom-made, custom units.
 So, every purchaser had almost free rein as to how they wanted to finish their interior.
 (It was a) very difficult task to complete but we did it successfully,” Robert says, adding: